 Heating and cooling technicians, more specifically known as heating, air-conditioning and refrigeration technicians, install...

 Learn about trade school diploma programs that can help you become a heating mechanic.
-Get information on courses,...
+Get info on courses, requirements, and...

 - Cooling Designer: Job Description, Duties and Requirements